JetBrains/teamcity-documentation/topics/pull-requests.md

 \* Or _merge requests_ in case of GitLab and JetBrains Space.

+> If your build configuration targets a repository where non-trusted users can push commits or create pull (merge) requests, do not configure [VCS triggers](configuring-vcs-triggers.md) and/or [Pull Requests build features](pull-requests.md) that automatically run builds with these changes.
+Instead, start new builds manually after you inspect and verify incoming changes.
+Otherwise, TeamCity can execute malicious code introduced in these changes (for example, handle a [service message](service-messages.md) sent from the source code or apply altered [project settings](storing-project-settings-in-version-control.md) from modified `.teamcity` folder files).
+>
+> See this section for more information about potential damage caused by users who can modify repository code: [](security-notes.md#manage-permissions).
+>
+{type="warning"}

 When adding this build feature, you need to specify a VCS root and select a VCS hosting type.
 Other settings depend on the selected VCS hosting type.